 More Driving Anxiety

 This one is something that I should’ve seen coming.
 It took me several years to get rid of my driving anxiety (I still have it when going somewhere new!), but overall, I have learned how to drive to familiar places with relative ease.
-Since lockdown started in March, I don’t think I drove my car again until June, and while I was only going down the street to my dentist, I could feel my driving anxiety coming back.
+When the lockdown consequences started in March, I don’t think I drove my car again until June, and while I was only going down the street to my dentist, I could feel my driving anxiety coming back.
 Who knows how frequently I’ll need to use my car as we find our new normal, but if I need to use it regularly, I’ll need to take some time to become reacquainted with my car and familiar routes.

 Less Seasonal Allergies